mara/mara-schema/README.md

 &nbsp;

 There are two kinds of [Metrics](mara_schema/metric.py) (a.k.a "Measures") in Mara Schema: simple metrics and composed metrics.
-Simple metrics are computed as a direct aggregations on a entity table column:
+Simple metrics are computed as direct aggregations on an entity table column:

 ```python
 from mara_schema.data_set import Aggregation